MV Speedlink Vanguard: History

 The ship was renamed Caribe Express in 1987 and then Stena Shipper and Kirk Shipper in 1988.
 She was transferred to Northern Marine Inc., Cayman Islands in 1988 and then to Stena Ferries Ltd, Cayman Islands later that year.
 Between April and June 1989 the ship was rebuilt at Lloyd Werft, Bremerhaven, West Germany, following which she was chartered to Truckline Ferries, Caen, France and renamed Normandie Shipper.
 She was reflagged to the Bahamas with Nassau as her port of registry.
-She served on the Caen – Portsmouth and Cherbourg – Poole routes.
+She served on the Caen–Portsmouth and Cherbourg–Poole routes.
 Following amendments to the SOLAS Convention in 1990, Normandie Shipper was listed by the British Department of Transport as one of the ships needing modifications to fully meet the new SOLAS 90 standard.
 Following the end of the charter, she was laid up at Caen in October 1995.

 She was then sold to Adecon Shipping Ltd, Bahamas and renamed Bonavista.
 Rebuilt in Świnoujście, Poland in April 2000 for a planned charter to Falcon Seafreight, Bonavista was then laid up at Świnoujście until July 2001 when she was sold to Kyst-Link A/S, Nassau and renamed Boa Vista.
-She operated the Brevik – Holmestrand – Hirtshals route for a year before transferring to the Hirtshals – Langesund route.
+She operated the Brevik–Holmestrand–Hirtshals route for a year before transferring to the Hirtshals–Langesund route.
 On 26 March 2003, Boa Vista collided with the breakwater at Hirtshals.
-Two days later, she was sold to Trond A Kittelsen Shipping, A/S, Brevik, remaining on the Hirtshals – Langesund route.
+Two days later, she was sold to Trond A Kittelsen Shipping, A/S, Brevik, remaining on the Hirtshals–Langesund route.

 On 16 June 2004, Boa Vista was sold to Kittilsen Shipping, Panama.
 She was chartered to HUAL.
-She was operated by Thraki Med RoRo Lines on the Volos – Izmir route from September 2006.
+She was operated by Thraki Med RoRo Lines on the Volos–İzmir route from September 2006.
 On 3 November 2007, Boa Vista was sold to Thraki Shipping Co SA, Panama and renamed Birlik 1.
 She was registered to Birlik RoRo Isletmeleri AS, Istanbul, Turkey in December 2007.
-She was used on the Zonguldak – Skadovsk route.
+She was used on the Zonguldak–Skadovsk route.
 Boa Vista arrived at Aliağa, Turkey for scrapping on 1 June 2013.